ErmanoBuikis/CustomersClustering/README.md

 ## Usage
 You can run the file .ipynb alone or run the geolock_script.py.

+1. Download the map of the zone you need to analyze.
+Download the map as .png into the /img/map-only/ folder.
+   Remember the max/min latitude and longitude of the map for the second step.
-In the latter, you will need to update your map of preference in the data structure contained in
+3. In both, you will need to update your data structure contained in data_cities with the new map data, such as: the name of the file .png, the max and the min of the latitude and longitude map that you downloaded.
+3. Start the script or the notebook.